WindyYam/gemini_voice_companion/README.md

 ## Usage

 1. Get the Gemini API key and put it in environment variable as GEMINI_API_KEY (or you can simply replace it in the source code `gemini_ai.py`, not recommended)
-2. Place your voice sample (at least 5 seconds long) as `master.wav` in the sounds directory. or, run `./.venv/Scripts/python record_master_wav.py` to record a 30 sec voice sample of yourself.
+2. Run `./.venv/Scripts/python record_master_wav.py` to record a 30 sec voice sample of a user.
+You can add multiple users.
 3. Configure through `config.json` for several parameters.
 You should modify `user_chrome_data_path` to point to your user profile(Which has Spotify logged in)
 4. Run the main script `./.venv/Scripts/python main.py`, or simply double click `run.bat`